 Thanksgiving is a great time for families – but it also can be nuts if you’re the designated cook.
 I mean, who wouldn’t benefit from a few Thanksgiving meal ideas, tricks and hacks while trying to juggle the bird with your brood?

 So Metro Parent rolled up our sleeves and did some digging.
 In the process we discovered how to perfectly portion your stuffing, barbecue your gobbler and even how to keep your apples crisp and fresh.
 Pick up a tip or two for your next Turkey Day shebang.

-And remember: If you live in Michigan and you’ve got a life hack that other parents just need to know, tell us about it!
+And remember: If you live in Michigan and you’ve got a life hack that other parents just need to know, tell us about it.
 You could win $25 and a spot in an issue of Metro Parent.

-Or try Serious Eats’ winner: a 10-minute saltwater bath (1/2 teaspoon kosher salt – very mild – per cup of water).
+Or try Serious Eats’ tested-and-true approach: a 10-minute saltwater bath (use a half teaspoon of kosher salt – which is very mild – per cup of water).